Demolition of monuments to Vladimir Lenin in Ukraine

 The demolition of monuments to Vladimir Lenin in Ukraine began during the collapse of the Soviet Union and continued on a smaller scale throughout the 1990s, primarily in some western towns of Ukraine.
 However, by 2013, most Lenin statues across Ukraine were still intact.
-During the 2013–2014 Euromaidan protests, the destruction of statues became widespread, a phenomenon that came to be popularly known as Leninopad (or Leninfall) in English.
+During the 2013–2014 Euromaidan protests, the destruction of statues became widespread, a phenomenon that came to be popularly known as Leninopad (Note: Ленінопад. Ленинопад.
+Compare листопад, lystopad, "leaf fall", the Ukrainian word for "November", though some cognates in related Slavic languages use it for "October" instead.) (or Leninfall in English.)
 The use of "-пад" being akin to English words suffixed with "fall" as in "waterfall" and "snowfall".

 History

+Overview

-The "Monument of the Great October Revolution" was dismantled in 1991 after the collapse of the Soviet Union and Ukraine re-gaining independence.
+The Monument of the Great October Revolution was dismantled in September 1991, shortly after Ukraine's Declaration of Independence (24 August 1991).
+The signs say: "In accordance with the decision of the City Executive Committee, preparatory work is underway for the dismantling of the monument," and: "We apologise for any temporary inconvenience caused."

-The demolition of Lenin monuments in Ukraine happened in four stages.
-During the 1990s, more than 2,000 Lenin monuments were demolished in western Ukraine, at the turn of the 1990–2000s more than 600 Lenin monuments were removed in western and central areas, in 2005–2008, more than 600 were demolished mainly in central areas, and in 2013–2014, 552 monuments were demolished.
+In 1991, Ukraine had 5,500 Lenin monuments.
+More than 700 Lenin monuments were removed and/or destroyed between February 2014 and December 2015.
+In November 2015, approximately 1,300 Lenin monuments were still standing.

+According to a December 2024 report by Radio Svoboda, the demolition of Lenin monuments in Ukraine had so far happened in three stages: